mschulz/m2m-bookings-mcp/README.md

-# Template
+# m2m-booking-system

-This is the base template for all AlphabetServices Heroku servers.
+This server is to collect all the data on bookings from Launch27 via Zapier.

 To start using the template, first generate a new API_KEY:
 ```